shuvoprosadsarnakar/Research_group_website/readme.md

 ## Work Left
 - Views of Projects, Publications, Papers.
-- Need to solve bug in Image, Video, Refrence Update
+- Need to solve bug in Video, Refrence Update
 - Implementation of Mailing Option in Contact